curiousoffice/playbook/README.rst

 -  Hire great talents with experience or potential.
 -  Offer talents to Sophilabs as soon as they are required.
--  Genrate an excellent reputation and culture so people will aspire to work at Sophilabs.
+-  Generate an excellent reputation and culture so people will aspire to work at Sophilabs.

 Scope